A tale of 2 US interventions and why Venezuela is not Panama 2.0

-A tale of two U.S. interventions and why Venezuela is not Panama 2.0
+A tale of 2 U.S. interventions and why Venezuela is not Panama 2.0

 In 1990, soldiers sent by President George H.W.
 Bush detained Panamanian President Manuel Noriega.
 On Saturday, it was troops sent by President Trump who captured Venezuelan President Nicolás Maduro.